His Majesty King Charles III is Patron of The Stained Glass Museum. He first became patron in 1999 when Prince of Wales.

 is Head of Audiences and Evaluation at the Wellcome Trust.
 Lara has a wealth of experience as a strategic communications leader with experience in developing, funding and delivering communications which engage diverse audiences within the health, science and environment sectors.
 Lara has worked with a wide range of charities, from the very large, the Melinda and Bill Gates Foundation, to the smaller Bat Conservation Trust.

-is Director of Estates and Conservation at the Old Royal Naval College (ORNC) in Greenwich, London.
-Before taking up this role he was Project Director for ‘The Canterbury Journey’, a major NLHF-funded project ensuring the long term sustainability and conservation of the fabric of Canterbury Cathedral, and ensuring that the building, its collections, staff and volunteers are there to be used and enjoyed by all; be they worshipers, pilgrims, tourists, visitors, academics or other users of any faith or none.
-It is from this that Mark takes most pleasure; ensuring that people learn about and are engaged by all the delights associated with our shared cultural heritage.
+is currently employed to ensure not only the long term sustainability and conservation of the fabric of Canterbury Cathedral, but importantly ensure that the building, its collections, staff and volunteers are there to be used and enjoyed by all; be they worshipers, pilgrims, tourists, visitors, academics or other users of any faith or none.
+It is from this that Mark takes most pleasure; ensuring that people learn about and are engaged by all the delights associated with the Cathedral.
 Mark is a Member of the Royal Institution of Chartered Surveyors (Planning and Development) with a Masters in Urban Regeneration.

 Malcolm Leith (Treasurer)